complanar/TrashBouncer/README.md

 ### Could not load lexer object.
 File *** not found.

 Please check the config file.
-If you use a custom lexer class you should make sure the file is at the right location in the `lexer` directory and is readable.
+If you use a custom lexer class you should make sure the file is at the right location in the "lexer" directory and is readable.
-The if your lexer is called `mylexer` the file must be named `mylexer.php`.
+The if your lexer is called "mylexer" the file must be named "mylexer.php".

 ### Could not load lexer object.
 Class lexer_*** not found.
-Please check the name of the lexer class defined in `lexer/***.php` It must not have the same name as the file.
-If your lexer file is called `mylexer.php` the class should have the name `lexer_mylexer`.
+Please check the name of the lexer class defined in "lexer/***.php" It must not have the same name as the file.
+If your lexer file is called "mylexer.php" the class should have the name "lexer_mylexer".

 ### Could not load database driver "***".
 TrashBouncer brings database drivers for many database systems.
 But maybe